 Carnegie Mellon realizes that extenuating circumstances may contribute to a student's inability to achieve satisfactory academic progress, and thus we encourage students to appeal after they receive notification of failure.
 A student appeals by writing a letter explaining the extenuating circumstances, defining information that prevented the student from making academic progress and what has changed in the student's situation that would allow the student to demonstrate satisfactory academic progress at the next evaluation.
 Appeal examples include: Extended illness, changes in major, difficult transition to first-year in college (academically and socially), recent diagnosis of learning disability or a recent death of a close family member.
 Students may also be required to submit a Federal Financial Aid Academic Progress Improvement Plan as part of the appeal to have their federal aid eligibility reinstated.
 Learn more about the plan.
 Contact The HUB for more information.

 Federal Financial Aid Academic Progress Improvement Plan

-Students who are unable to meet the minimum satisfactory academic requirements for federal aid are required to design and submit a Federal Financial Aid Academic Progress Improvement Plan.
+Students who are unable to meet the minimum satisfactory academic requirements for federal aid may be required to design and submit a Federal Financial Aid Academic Progress Improvement Plan.
 The goal of the Academic Progress Improvement Plan is to ensure the student makes documented steady progress toward meeting our federal "satisfactory academic progress" standards and graduates within the university's normal time frame to complete a degree.
 The need for the plan will be determined on an individual student basis and depend on the length of the student's enrollment, class completion rate and earned grade point average.
 All subsequent or second appeals will require an academic plan.